 What should I consider in choosing my Colocation Data Center?

 Flexibility – power and space are important if you are using a colo for growth.
 New power/cooling hungry equipment demand higher capacity and on-demand availability.
 As you grow certain workloads demand adjacency for latency requirements and accessibility to nearby floor space is critical.

 Serviceability – for internal and vendor support.
 Distance can translate into increased travel costs when equipment needs to be touched manually.

 Term agreements – colo customers can find themselves locked into long-term contracts, which may prevent them from re-negotiating rates when prices fall.

 Transparency – working with a colo provider that provides transparency and some degree of remote self-monitoring and management.
 It is important for an organization to closely examine their colo’s service level agreements (SLAs) so as not to be surprised by hidden charges.

 User Experience – assuming you are using your colo for your more critical applications, network bandwidth and redundancy of core services are important to consider in their SLAs (refer to Tier classifications)

 Is Data Center as a Service (DSaaS) the same as a colocation data center?

 This depends on your point of view, or specific need.
 However, the simple answer is yes.
-A colocation data center should provide an “as a Service” experience for your organization.
+A facility should provide an “as a Service” experience for your organization.
 While your organization may have a need for more specific manual controls down to the cabinet and device level, a colo should provide a similar experience to a cloud Infrastructure as a Service (IaaS) experience.
-Many progressive colocation providers are offering user-based services and portals that allow for on-demand services and granular insight to infrastructure performance.
+Many progressive providers are offering user-based services and portals that allow for on-demand services and granular insight to infrastructure performance.

 Do colocation tenants need DCIM solution services?